10 Foods to Keep You Healthy As You Age

-Iron is very important for the body; it helps in production of hemoglobin which supplies oxygen to the entire body.
+Iron is very important for the body; it helps in the production of hemoglobin which supplies oxygen to the entire body.
 With insufficient iron, there is insufficient oxygen supply, because of this, you may feel lethargic or tired most of the time.
-You can find iron from all animal and sea foods.
+You can find iron in all animal and sea foods.

 Vitamin D rich foods

-Potassium helps in making the cells to function well, reducing blood pressure and lowering the risk of kidney stones.
+Potassium helps in making the cells function well, reducing blood pressure and lowering the risk of kidney stones.
 Potassium can be found in foods like potatoes, vegetables, prunes, and bananas.

 While many people may consider using supplements to get these nutrients, it is always advisable that you first consult your doctor before doing this.